ibm-messaging/mq-container-mft/README.md

 ## Usage

-See the [Run as Docker container documentation](docs/usage-docker.md) for details on how to run the image docker container.
+See [here](docs/usage-podman.md) for details on how to run the image container with Podman runtime.

-See the [Run in OCP documentation ](docs/usage-ocp.md) for details on how to run the image in OpenShift Container Platform.
+See [here](docs/usage-ocp.md) for details on how to deploy the image in an OpenShift Container Platform.

-See the [Run agent with a NFS mount](docs/nfssetup.md) for details on how to run agent with a NFS mount.

 Note that in order to use the image, it is necessary to accept the terms of the [IBM MQ license](#license).